-CHIN2128.
-Xiqu of the Yuan and Ming periods (6 credits)

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-A study of xiqu of the Yuan and Ming periods through an examination of specimens taken from the most representative compositions.
-Students taking this course are expected to gain a sound knowledge of the development and characteristics of xiqu of the Yuan and Ming periods.
+CHIN2132.
+Contemporary Chinese literature (since 1949) II (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+A study of Chinese fiction in the Mainland since 1949.
+Attention will be centered on selected works of representative authors.
 Assessment: 40% coursework, 60% examination.